Massively univariate analysis of a visual task from the Haxby dataset

 Perform massively univariate analysis with permuted OLS

-We use a two-sided t-test to compute p-values, but we keep trace of the effect sign to add it back at the end and thus observe the signed effect
+We use a two-sided t-test to compute p-values, but we keep the trace of the effect sign to add it back at the end and thus observe the signed effect

 from nilearn.mass_univariate import permuted_ols